Student Club Life

 2. The steps

-Declaration at the prefecture
+Registration with the prefecture

 There are two possible scenarios:

-Registration of the association in the UM's "single file" application
+Registration of the association in the UM’s “Single File” application

-3. Financing your project
+3. Financing Your Project

-Appealing to the FSDIE:
+Applying to the FSDIE:

 - Ready to submit an application?
 Visit the Home – Association platform .

-- Benefit from support from the Student Life Department: For each project, an appointment with the Student Life Department is mandatory.
-Contact rf.re1770228235illep1770228235tnomu1770228235@eids1770228235f1770228235.
+- Receive support from the SVE: For each project, a meeting with the Student Life Office is required.
+Contact .

-Tools for managing your association:
+Tools for managing your nonprofit:

 IUT Associations